 The Trustee also makes available a range of funds that may be chosen by members as an alternative to the default arrangement and/or as additional contributions (AVCs) to boost Defined Benefit section benefits.
 The AVC arrangements are reviewed at the same time as the main Plan benefits.
-The facilities are provided mainly via Standard Life and one fund is provided by Aegon.
+The facilities are provided via Standard Life.